 There are six stages in the treaty cycle.
 Civil society organisations can engage throughout this process.
 We have produced a guide for civil society with information on how to participate.
 There is also further information for civil society organisations on the UN website.

 Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) treaty cycle

-The CAT review cycle is currently at stage 6: Government implements recommendations.
+The CAT review cycle is currently at stage 3: stakeholders respond to the List of Issues.

 1. Stakeholders report on progress

 - The UK has accepted the simplified reporting procedure for the next CAT review.